GiraffeName/firm_website/blogposts.md

 \*\* Loam is not classified in Soil Survey Geographic Database (SSURGO) metadata

+###Filling in the Blanks
 One thing to consider when putting these values to use is that in landslide conditions, unsaturated soil is unlikely to be the default condition.
 We are much more likely to see saturated or saturated compacted soil due to rainfall and shear stress conditions.
-Given that many of the soil types have unspecified values for these conditions, it may be necessary to add some measure of uncertainty or error to these values when we incorporate them into our landlside susceptibility model.
+Given that many of the soil types have unspecified values for these conditions, it may be necessary to add some measure of uncertainty or error to these values when we incorporate them into our landslide susceptibility model.

 ## Update 2/17/20